OSC-JYU/PDFSense/README.md

 # PDFSense [WORK IN PROGRESS]
-A Simple and stateful backend for language detection, text extraction, image extraction, noteshrinking, and OCR of PDF files
+A Simple and stateful backend for text extraction, image extraction, noteshrinking, and OCR of PDF files

 PDFSense combines several open source PDF, image and text tools to one REST API.
 It tries to use sensible defaults, so that you could get good results without tinkering with the settings.

-PDFSense **stores the output of every endpoint** as a directory tree (thats' why it is stateful).
-This allows you to upload original input once and then experiment with processing endpoints without the need to upload original data again and again.
+PDFSense **stores the output of every endpoint** as a directory tree (thats' why it's stateful).
+This allows you to upload original PDF once and then experiment with processing endpoints without the need to upload original data again and again.

 	.
 	├── extracted
 	│   └── images
-	│       ├── page-000.jpg
-	│       └── tesseract
-	│           └── pdf
-	│               ├── files.txt
-	│               ├── ocr.cli
-	│               ├── ocr.log
-	│               └── ocr.pdf
-	├── rendered
-	│   └── images
 	│       ├── noteshrink
 	│       │   └── images
 	│       │       ├── files.txt
 	│       │       ├── noteshrink.cli
 	│       │       ├── noteshrink.log
-	│       │       ├── page-1.png
+	│       │       ├── page-000.png
 	│       │       └── tesseract
-	│       │           └── pdf
+	│       │           └── textpdf
 	│       │               ├── files.txt
 	│       │               ├── ocr.cli
 	│       │               ├── ocr.log
 	│       │               └── ocr.pdf
+	│       └── page-000.jpg
+	├── rendered
+	│   └── 100
+	│       ├── page-1.png
+	│       └── pdf
+	│           ├── combined
+	│           │   ├── full.pdf
+	│           │   ├── qpdf.cli
+	│           │   └── qpdf.log
+	│           ├── files.txt
-	│       └── page-1.png
+	│           └── images.pdf
 	└── typewritten_bw_aamunkoitto.pdf

-PDFSense mounts 'data' directory from host machine to container.
-This allows you to use following setup, where you can see the result of each action immediately in your file browser:
+PDFSense mounts 'data' directory from host machine to the container.
+This allows you to use following setup, where you can examine the result of each action immediately in your file browser:

 ![ideal setup](https://github.com/artturimatias/PDFSense/blob/master/images/setup.jpg)